What is Weber State University (WSU) Early College?

 How much does it cost?

 Early College students from NUAMES High School students have two scholarships available to help cover tuition and students fees.
 Students who qualify for both scholarships are always responsible to pay for all course, lab, and exam fees by the tuition deadline each semester.
 There is also a one-time Weber State University application fee of $30.
 Students never have to pay that fee again - ever.
 Books and supplies are the student's responsibility.
-Review our Scholarship policy for more information on what is required in order to earn a scholarship.

 Early College students attend the same courses as standard WSU students.
 If you have questions or concerns about the content of a course, please review the assigned courses textbook, the course description, and consider contacting the department or instructor for more information.